 Washington County, Oregon.
 Through a public records request, Tim Sippel sought the ballot database for a public test of the Washington County election system.
 The County denied the request.
 The Washington County District Attorney then ordered the County to produce the database.
 In response, Washington County filed a lawsuit in the Washington County Circuit Court seeking a declaration that it does not have to produce the database.
 The Oregon Secretary of State has now intervened, joining the case against Mr. Sippel.

-Through a separate public records request, Janice Dysinger of Clean Voter Rolls, sought among other things the ballot images from the November 2020 Election.
-Among the documents provided by the County was a backup of the database for the November 2020 Election, which the county contends it did not intend to produce.
+Through a separate approved public records request, Janice Dysinger of Clean Voter Rolls, sought among other things the ballot images from the November 2020 Election.
+The request did not include a SQL data base.
+Clean Voter Rolls is a Political Action Committee that promotes accurate Oregon voter rolls, which are necessary for fair elections.
+Dysinger asked Mr. Sippel to pick up the records for her because Mr. Sippel was close to the office.
+Among the documents provided by the County was a backup of the SQL database for the November 2020 Election, not just the public test.
+The county contends it did not intend to produce the database.

 When Washington County learned that Mr. Sippel had the copy of the 2020 Election Database produced by Washington County, they sought and were granted a temporary restraining order (TRO) preventing Mr. Sippel from copying or disseminating the database.
 Washington County and Oregon claimed that it would be irreparably harmed if Mr. Sippel distributed the database because it would present some unspecified security risk to the election system in Washington County and 14 other Oregon counties.